google/graphicsfuzz/docs/glsl-reduce-walkthrough.md

 glsl-reduce is a tool for automatically reducing a GLSL shader with respect to a programmable condition.

 In this walkthrough, we will use a mock shader compiler bug to demonstrate how to use glsl-reduce in action.
-We then describe various command-line arguments that can be passed to glsl-reduce.

 We will be using the latest release zip `graphicsfuzz-1.0.zip`.
 You can download this from the [releases page](glsl-fuzz-releases.md)